 I begin with trends in family-level poverty rates by gender, education attainment of family head, and metropolitan status.
 I then unpack the poverty trends by first examining the demographic changes in metro and non-metro areas, notably in the age and education composition of the population, as well as marital status, followed by a look at the evolution of employment and wages (both levels and inequality).
-I then turn to a detailed exposition of changes in the social safety net, highlighting the diffusion of transfers across counties in the U.S. since 1970, and then conclude with a study of the factors accounting for changes in after-tax and transfer income inequality across metropolitan areas.
-The analysis complements recent work by Lichter and Schafft (2016), Nolan, Waldfogel, and Wimer (2017), and Weber and Miller (2017), who have each written on the historical changes in rural and urban poverty, notably differing with my focus on employment and human capital, along with the decomposition of inequality.
+I then turn to a brief exposition of changes in the social safety net, highlighting the diffusion of transfers across counties in the U.S. since 1970, and then conclude with a discussion of changes in after-tax and transfer income inequality across metropolitan areas.
+The analysis complements recent work by Lichter and Schafft (2016), Nolan, Waldfogel, and Wimer (2017), and Weber and Miller (2017), who have each written on the historical changes in rural and urban poverty, notably differing with my focus on employment and human capital, along with inequality.